CellMigStandOrg/cellmigstandorg.github.io/groups.md

 permalink: /groups/
 ---

-The CMSO consists of three working groups, that each cover a specific topic of interest in the standardization of the field of cell migration.
+The CMSO consists of three working groups, each covering a specific topic of interest in the standardization of the field of cell migration.

 These three working groups are: